rafammi/imdb_synopsis_classifier/README.md

 ### Movie synopsis classifier

-Simple movie synopsis classifier using different techniques - tfidVectorizer and SentenceTransformer
+Simple movie synopsis classifier using different techniques - tfidfVectorizer and SentenceTransformer

 Model used as a lightGBM with multiclass objective, optimized with optuna